Topics of plans for the section "Knowledge"

 b) theoretical;

-5. Scientific knowledge at the modern stage of the development of society.
+5. Scientific knowledge at the present stage of development of society.

 C8.
-You will prepare a detailed answer on the topic " Cognition and Truth».
+You have to prepare a detailed answer on the topic " Knowledge and truth».

 Make a plan according to which you will cover this topic.
-The plan should contain at least three items, of which two or more detailed in subparagraphs.
+The plan must contain at least three points, of which two or more are detailed in sub-points.

 Truth as a process of adequate reflection of reality.